useflyyer/flyyer-docs/guides/get-started.md

 ### 2. Insert smart image URLs in your meta-tags

-It's built with your `project-slug` and the current `pathname` of your site which lets our AI system enrich your preview automatically.
+It's built with your **project identifier** and the current `pathname` of your site which lets our AI system enrich your preview automatically.

-Find your `project-slug` in [your dashboard](https://flyyer.io/dashboard/_/projects/_/integrate?ref=docs).
+[Find your project identifier here](https://flyyer.io/dashboard/_/projects/_/integrate?ref=docs).
 If you don't have a project yet, [create one here](https://flyyer.io/get-started?ref=docs).

 In HTML it would look like this: